Why healthcare professionals should choose Walden

 Presented by: Lori Dewald, EdD, ATC, MCHES®, F-AAHE

 This Learning Loop webinar will be a primer on how to improve your chances of getting your research published in a quality peer reviewed journal.
 The presenter covers:

 *This offer is only valid for eligible members of Society for Public Health Education (SOPHE).
 This offer is not a guarantee that all candidates eligible for the offer will be granted acceptance or admission into Walden.
 All prospective students will be subject to the same standard admission and registration process when applying to Walden.

 The tuition benefit offered to students under this offer is a 10% tuition reduction.
 The tuition benefit is applicable to tuition only and does not apply toward books, materials, and other supplies or fees needed for a course.
 This tuition reduction will remain in effect for the duration of the student’s continuous enrollment at Walden.
 All candidates who are current Walden students are eligible for the tuition benefit; however, no tuition reduction will be made retroactively.
 The tuition benefit cannot be used by a student in combination with any other tuition reduction benefit.
 The tuition benefit is not applicable for students enrolled in the Family Nurse Practitioner specialization in the Master of Science in Nursing (MSN) program.

 Walden may change the tuition benefit offered hereunder at any time, but such change will not affect the tuition benefit for students who are currently enrolled at Walden and using the existing tuition benefit.
 All tuition reductions, grants, or scholarships are subject to specific eligibility requirements.
-Contact a Walden University enrollment advisor for details.
+Contact a Walden University enrollment specialist for details.